 Massage Therapy with Beth

-I currently only trade massage therapy sessions with other massage therapists.
+I am currently taking a break from doing massage.
+However, I do like to trade massage therapy sessions with other massage therapists.

 I was trained and certified at the Academy of Somatic Healing Arts in Atlanta, GA -1993 and at the Kripalu School of Massage- 1995, and have over 1500 hours of hands-on massage therapy experience.